Jeunese/jeunese.github.io/docs/docs-as-code.md

 You don’t have to adopt a Docs-as-Code approach to maintain online documentation.
 The approach just streamlines the processes involved and ensures that the product and its documentation are aligned.

-Documentation becomes *part* of the product or feature, and so can't be neglected.
+Using the Docs-as-Code approach, documentation becomes *part* of the product or feature, and so can't be neglected.
 Documentation must be written before a product or feature can be released.

 ## What is good documentation?

 Good technical documentation is clear and useful to the reader, aided with the use of a good [writing guide](https://jeunese.github.io/#/guidelines), as well as empathy for the intended audience.
-But, the this input is only one aspect of technical writing.
+But, this input is only one aspect of technical writing.
 Technical documentation also benefits from an efficient and effective process for delivering the *output*.

 Good documentation works best when it: